patrickm663/moehrke-co/content/experience.md

 Patrick has a passion for development and all things IT.
 He is a supporter of FOSS that strives to make use of and contribute back to the open source community wherever possible.

-In his sparetime, he prefers programming in Julia where possible and feels it is ripe for exploration by the actuarial community.
-Patrick's development setup is relatively minimal, sticking to [Oh-my-ZSH](https://ohmyz.sh) for his terminal and [Neovim](https://neovim.io) (with a few helpful plugins) for coding and writing config files.
+In personal projects, he prefers programming in Julia where possible and feels it is ripe for exploration by the actuarial community.
+Patrick's development setup is relatively minimal, sticking to Oh-my-ZSH for his terminal and Neovim (with a few helpful plugins) for coding and writing config files.

 As a developer, Patrick is comfortable in Windows and Linux, including managing Linux server administration tasks.
 Patrick works in a Linux environment where possible, his daily driver being PopOS.
 He has experience in Docker and Amazon Web Services, and hosts this website using a combination of S3, CodePipelines, and Cloudfront.